nus-cs2103/website-base/admin/exams.md

 **Questions in Part 1 are confidential.** You are not allowed to reveal Part 1 content to anyone after the exam.
 All pages of the assessment paper are to be returned at the end of the exam.

 You will be given OCR forms to indicate your answers for Part 1.
-As each OCR form can accommodate only 50 answers, you will be given three OCR forms. **Indicate your student number in all three OCR forms**.
+As each OCR form can accommodate only 50 answers, you will be given 2 OCR forms. **Indicate your student number in both OCR forms**.

 To save space, we use the following notation in MCQ question.
  **[<span class="underline">x</span> | y | <span class="underline">z</span>] means ‘x and z, but not y’**